Nothing Beats Time On The Water

 6. Handling Fish and Conservation

 Safe and respectful fish handling practices are essential for catch and release angling.
-We’re responsible for caring for the natural recourses we’re all lucky to enjoy.
+We’re responsible for caring for the natural resources we’re all lucky to enjoy.

-Fly tying is a great way to deepen your connection to the fish you pursue.
-There is a ton of great content out there to teach you how to tie every fly imaginable but sometimes having someone there to help walk you through the techniques can really flatten the learning curve.
+Fly tying is a fantastic way to deepen your connection to the fish you pursue.
+There is a ton of great content out there to teach you how to tie every fly imaginable, but sometimes having someone there to help walk you through the techniques can really flatten the learning curve.

-From small mountain streams to large freestone rivers, tailwaters and lakes there is no shortage of opportunities to target fish with a fly rod.
-Trout, bass and panfish are abundant in the area and will readily take a well presented fly.
-It’s just a matter of putting the time in.
+From small mountain streams to large freestone rivers, tailwaters, and lakes, there is no shortage of opportunities for targeting fish with a fly rod.
+Trout, bass, and panfish are abundant in the area and will readily take a well-presented fly.
+It's just a matter of putting in the time.

 Rogersville, TN, USA